Intermediate scrutiny: "Intermediate" versus "heightened"

-The phrase "heightened scrutiny" has been used interchangeably with "intermediate scrutiny" but it is unclear if the two are actually legally interchangeable.
-In Witt v.
-Department of the Air Force, 527 F.3d 806 (9th Cir.
-2008), the United States Court of Appeals for the Ninth Circuit ruled that the law commonly known as "don't ask, don't tell" (DADT) was subject to "heightened" scrutiny based on its analysis of Lawrence.
+The phrase "heightened scrutiny" has been used interchangeably with "intermediate scrutiny", but it is unclear whether the two are actually legally interchangeable.
+In the 2008 case Witt v.
+Department of the Air Force, the United States Court of Appeals for the Ninth Circuit ruled that the military policy known as "don't ask, don't tell" (DADT) was subject to heightened scrutiny based on its analysis of Lawrence.
 The court articulated a three-pronged test for heightened scrutiny.
-To pass, the law "must advance an important governmental interest, the intrusion must significantly further that interest, and the intrusion must be necessary to further that interest".
-This differs from the "substantially related to important governmental interests" two-prong test for "intermediate" scrutiny.
-As the Obama administration chose not to appeal Witt to the Supreme Court, it is binding precedent on the Ninth Circuit and it has been cited as such in Log Cabin Republicans v.
-United States (LCR), another case challenging the constitutionality of DADT.
-The District court in LCR applied the three-pronged test in ruling DADT unconstitutional.
+To pass the test, a law "must advance an important governmental interest, the intrusion must significantly further that interest, and the intrusion must be necessary to further that interest".
+This differs from the typical "substantially related to important governmental interests" two-prong test for intermediate scrutiny.
+As the Obama administration chose not to appeal Witt to the Supreme Court, it is binding precedent on the Ninth Circuit and has been cited as such in the 2011 case Log Cabin Republicans v.
+United States, another case challenging the constitutionality of DADT.
+The district court in Log Cabin Republicans applied the three-pronged test in ruling DADT to be unconstitutional.
 The administration appealed this decision to the Ninth Circuit.
-In December 2010 DADT was legislatively repealed.
+In December 2010, DADT was legislatively repealed.
 On September 29, 2011, the Ninth Circuit vacated the district court's decision, ruling that the legislative repeal of "don't ask, don't tell" rendered the case moot.

-The Obama administration, in its refusal to defend several lawsuits challenging Section 3 of the Defense of Marriage Act, argued that "heightened" scrutiny is the appropriate level of scrutiny to apply to statutes that discriminate on the basis of sexual orientation.
+The Obama administration, in its refusal to defend several lawsuits challenging Section 3 of the Defense of Marriage Act, argued that heightened scrutiny is the appropriate level of scrutiny to apply to statutes that discriminate on the basis of sexual orientation.